algorandfoundation/specs/dev/ledger.md

 - The closing amount, $\ClosingAmount$, which specifies how many microalgos were transferred to the closing address.

+- The asset closing amount, $\AssetClosingAmount$, which specifies how many asset's unit were transsfered to the closing address.

 - The amount of rewards distributed to each of the accounts touched by this transaction.
 There are three fields ("rs", "rr", and "rc" keys in msgpack